-If you are in need of transferring a piece of property, it is recommended that you seek professional assistance from a Title Company or an Attorney.Due to liability issues; NO member of the Auditor's Office Staff may assist with or provide instructions on how to create or complete any type of deed or legal document.
+If you are in need of transferring a piece of property, it is recommended that you seek professional assistance from a Title Company or an Attorney.The Auditor's Office Staff does not prepare legal documents.
 Your deed must be prepared and notarized PRIOR to bringing it to Transfer & Mapping for approval.

 Approving a Deed